Strata Inc. follows a hacker going corporate, exploring the collision between our best intentions and the enticing compromises we make for success.

 This production casts actors in lead roles and invites interested audience members to read smaller roles.
 From acting to immersive seating placement to more distanced seating, this production offers multiple levels of audience engagement from which audience members can choose.

-I acknowledge with gratitude that the premiere of Strata Inc. was supported by the Canada Council for the Arts.
+We acknowledge with gratitude that the March 2020 live premiere of Strata Inc. was supported by the Canada Council for the Arts, as was the March 2021 audio play version that was presented by Ottawa’s undercurrents festival.

 Development of Strata Inc. made possible through the Corel Endowment for the Arts Award, City of Ottawa Arts Funding, the Ontario Arts Council, the Ottawa Fringe undercurrents festival, and the Great Canadian Theatre Company.
 Research supported by a Social Sciences and Humanities Research Council Grant.